 Brian Wernham has more than 30 years’ experience in adaptive change program leadership.
-He is an independent consultant and works in both the public sector and the private sector.
-He has extensive international experience in USA, UK, Canada, Hong Kong, Germany and offshore in Bangalore.
+He has worked at the National Audit Office drafting reports for the Public Accounts Committee and has extensive international hands-on delivery leadership experience in USA, UK, Canada, Hong Kong, Germany and offshore in Bangalore.

 Brian’s blog is here.